mkadeline/mkadeline.github.io/_posts/2017-10-04-Swift-Functions.md

     return localNumber
 }
 ```
-or use an inout variable, descirbed below.
+or use an inout variable, described below.

 In the official swift docs, and presumably elsewhere, you'll see functions described with the parameter names included.
 For example, the above greetMe function is described as the ```greetMe(person:)``` function.
 The parameter type is excluded.
 If a function had two parameters for example, it is the ```twoParameterFunction(parameterOne:parameterTwo:)```.
 Again, the parameter types are excluded.